kevinlimantoro123/tp/docs/DeveloperGuide.md

 </box>

 Step 4.
 The user now decides that adding the contact was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state node, and restores the address book to that state.
+It also returns the `AddMod` which is used to inform the user of the change that is undone.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the undo.
+**Note:** If the `currentStatePointer` is at index 0, pointing to the initial address book state node, then there are no previous states to restore.
+When this happens, the `AddressBookStateManager#undo` method will throw a `CannotUndoException`, informing the model that there are no more changes to undo.

 </box>